Star-Crossed (album): Tour

 The album was supported by the Star-Crossed: Unveiled tour, the seventh concert tour by Musgraves.
-It began on January 19, 2022, in St. Paul, Minnesota and concluded in Toronto, Canada on February 25, comprising 14 shows.
+It began on January 19, 2022, in St. Paul, Minnesota and was intended to be concluded in Toronto, Canada on February 25.
+However, the Toronto concert was cancelled a few hours before the performance.
+This tour comprised 14 shows.
 King Princess and MUNA served as opening acts.

 This set list is from the concert on January 19, 2022, in St. Paul, Minnesota.
 It is not intended to represent all shows from the tour.